tldr-pages/tldr/pages/common/pixiecore.md

 `pixiecore {{quick}} xyz --dhcp-no-bind`

-- Start a new PXE boot server which provides an `ubuntu` boot image:
+- Start a new PXE boot server which provides an Ubuntu boot image:

 `pixiecore {{quick}} ubuntu --dhcp-no-bind`